paulilab/paulilab.github.io/_pages/pubs.md

 title: Publications
 permalink: /pubs/
 splash: /assets/img/splash/books2.jpg
+description: Pauli Lab Publications on short proteins, regulation of translation, fertilization and gastrulation; all in the zebrafish model organism.
 ---
 {% for year in site.years %}
   {% assign pubs = site.pubs | where: "year", year %}